ME-ICA/multi-echo-data-analysis/_sources/content/plot_approach_figures.md

 One of several post-processing strategies may be applied to the ME-DN or ME-HK datasets in order to remove spatially diffuse (ostensibly respiration-related) noise.
-Methods which have been employed in the past include global signal regression (GSR), T1c-GSR, anatomical CompCor, Go Decomposition (GODEC), and robust PCA.
+Methods which have been employed in the past include global signal regression (GSR), {prf:ref}`Minimum Image Regression <minimum-image-regression>`, anatomical CompCor, Go Decomposition (GODEC), and robust PCA.

 ```{code-cell} ipython3
 :tags: [hide-cell]